Skip to main content

 SeasonalFestive

-Intricately braided sesame & anise-flavored dough strips deep-fried until golden, then soaked in warm honey and sprinkled with toasted sesame seeds.
+Braided strips of sesame and anise dough, fried until golden, then dipped in warm honey and scattered with toasted sesame seeds.

 vegetarianveganContains: WheatContains: Sesame